 Astonishingly there was little documentation of buildings around Bhaktapur prior to the 1934 earthquake.
 And, certainly nothing of architectural warrant.
 However there is solitary photograph depicting the tall three-tiered temple that once stood behind the lions (see the side bar for the photograph taken in the 1920's) known as the Hari Shankar temple.
 More details on this can be exclusively found in found in the book Kathmandu Valley Heritage Walks.

 Today if you approach Bhaktapur Durbar Square from the east these two stone lions are what you will first encounter.
-With their temple gone perhaps these graceful guardian lions have taken it upon themselves to now guard the entrance!
+With the Hari Shankar temple temple gone perhaps these graceful guardian lions have taken it upon themselves to now guard the entrance!